hphilpotts/recipesme-react-spa/README.md

 Added steps now render within a component `Step.js` inside `AddStep`.
 A `-` button allows for previously added steps to be removed as well.

 Next, I am rolling out the same functionality to ingredients.
+Some code is just 'copy-paste' from `Step` / `AddStep`, however the fact that each ingredients array item is an object rather than a string brings some additional nuance.
+I've decided to split out `removeFieldHandler()` into `removeStepHandler()` and `removeIngredientHandler()` due to their differing approach to filtering arrays of strings and objects respectively.
+I have also used `.select()` in order to move the cursor from the `ingredient` input box on the right to the `quantity` input box on the left of `AddIngredient` as this makes for more user-friendly form completion.

 ## To add / to-do: